Planning & Development Services

 NOTICE: PDS CLOSED

-In coordination with Snohomish Health District rules, we are closed in order to slow the spread of COVID-19.
+In coordination with Snohomish Health District rules, City Hall is closed in order to slow the spread of COVID-19.
+Staff are available during business hours via email or phone.

 Our mission is to protect and enhance the quality of life enjoyed by Snohomish residents.
 We will treat all of our customers equally with fairness and respect, using open and transparent processes.